 Men and women have similar negative feelings about losing their hair, according to researchers who polled both men and women who had experienced chemotherapy-induced hair loss.
 (The findings were reported in the journal Psychooncology.)
 However, one gender difference came up: While both men and women spoke about losing hair from their head, eyebrows and eyelashes, men also talked about hair loss from other areas of the body, such as their chest.

 Below are some guidelines for dealing with hair loss and maintaining an appearance you’re comfortable with — at work and elsewhere.

 Before Treatment Begins

-- Consider preparing for the anticipated hair loss by taking action.
-For instance, cut your hair shorter before any hair loss occurs.
-Psychology experts call this ''anticipatory coping."
-In plain language, you stop anticipating the hair loss and make a deliberate choice about it--in this case cutting it shorter.
+- Consider preparing for the anticipated hair loss by taking a proactive approach.
+For example, cut your hair shorter before any hair loss occurs.
+Psychologists call this “anticipatory coping.”
+Basically it means you stop anticipating the hair loss and make a deliberate choice about it — in this case, to cut it shorter.
 In the process, you gain a greater sense of control, which can reduce stress.
-Co-workers will get used to seeing you with this different style, so when your hair starts to disappear the change won’t be as dramatic.
+Coworkers will get used to seeing you with this different style, so when your hair starts to disappear, the change won’t be as dramatic.
 The impact may be less on you, as well.
-When hair loss begins during cancer treatments, it can fall out in clumps.
+When hair loss begins during cancer treatment, it can fall out in clumps.
 If it’s shorter to begin with, there will be less to lose.
-Depending on the length of your hair, you might consider a buzz cut.
+Depending on the length of your hair, you might even consider a buzz cut.

 When Hair Loss Starts